 - Selected Library collections

 - History of the collection

 The Library has an active acquisitions program to support its mission of maintaining and developing a comprehensive collection that documents Australian life and society.
 The Collection Development Policy provides the Library with an overall framework for the collecting of Australian and overseas materials.

 The Library acquires published and unpublished Australian material through legal deposit, donation and purchase.

-Copies of all works published in Australia are received by the Library under the legal deposit provisions (s201) of the Copyright Act, 1968 - which cover books, journals, maps, newspapers and printed music.
+Copies of all works published in Australia are received by the Library under legal deposit.
 Commonwealth, State and Territory Government publications are also received by deposit under a variety of special directives and circulars.
 Material issued in microform is normally purchased by the Library to supplement its collections in other material formats.
 Electronic formats, such as CD-ROM, are also acquired through voluntary deposit or purchased.